Charles Hotham: Australia

 Hotham was appointed lieutenant-governor of Victoria on 6 December 1853 by the Duke of Newcastle.
 Later, Hotham was made captain general and governor-in-chief.
 He was received with great enthusiasm when he landed at Melbourne on 22 June 1854, and there appeared to be every prospect of his being a popular governor.
-Hotham, however, found that the finances of the colony were in great disorder, there was a prospective deficiency of over £1,000,000, and a bad system had grown up of advances being made to the various departments under the title of "imprests".
+Hotham found that the finances of the colony were in great disorder, there was a prospective deficiency of over £1,000,000, and a bad system had grown up of advances being made to the various departments under the title of "imprests".

 Hotham wisely appointed a committee of two bankers and the auditor-general to inquire into the position, and this committee promptly advised the abolition of the "imprest" system.
 It was eventually found that under this system a sum of £280,000 could not be accounted for.
 His efforts at retrenchment brought Hotham much unpopularity, but on questions of finance he was always sound and great improvements in this regard were made during his short term of office.

 Hotham was governor at the time of the Eureka Stockade.
 When Hotham became lieutenant-governor, replacing La Trobe, he enforced mining licensing laws.
-On 19 November 1854 he appointed a Royal Commission on goldfields problems and grievances.
+On 19 November 1854, he appointed a Royal Commission on goldfields problems and grievances.
 According to historian Geoffrey Blainey "It was perhaps the most generous concession offered by a governor to a major opponent in the history of Australia up to that time.
 The members of the commission were appointed before Eureka...they were men who were likely to be sympathetic to the diggers."

 Hotham was a naval officer who had been used to strict discipline, and though he eventually realised that the arrogance of the officials who were administering the law was largely responsible for the trouble, when, on 25 November 1854, a deputation waited on him to demand the release of some diggers who had been arrested, he took the firm stand that a properly worded memorial would receive consideration, but none could be given to "demands".

-The rebellion which broke out at the Eureka stockade on 3 December 1854 was quickly subdued but the rebels arrested were all eventually acquitted.
+The rebellion which broke out at the Eureka stockade on 3 December 1854 was quickly subdued, but the rebels arrested were all eventually acquitted.
 It was a time of great excitement in Melbourne, and the governor was convinced that designing men were behind the movement who hoped to bring about a state of anarchy.
 In these circumstances he felt that the only way of dealing with the trouble was the use of the strong hand.

 The first eye witness account of the Massacre at the Eureka Stockade in December 1854 was published just a year after the event, by Raffaello Carboni.
 He was a principal Rebel, multilingual and better educated than most.
 He was in no doubt that the man most responsible for the massacre was Lieutenant-Governor Charles Hotham.